hafijur1238/hafijur1238/README.md

-### Hi there 👋, I'm Hafijur Rahamn
+### Hi there 👋, I'm Hafijur Rahman
 #### Frontend Developer
 I love to visualize ideas and make them come alive on a website.
 If you looking for a Frontend Developer to build your Brand Website, Let's talk!

 Skills:  REACT / JS / HTML / CSS / PYTHON

-- 🔭 I’m currently working on React JS
+- 🔭 I’m currently working on Next Js
 - 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning Nuxt Js
 - 💬 Ask me about Web Development

 ## 🌐 Socials: